Vanish-Coder/spelling-bee-practice/README.md

 - **Shortcuts: Press the enter key as a shortcut for checking and the shift key as a shortcut for going to the next word.**

 ## Offline Use:
 ### Note: you can't simply open the index.html file as on many Operating Systems, the built-in Text-to-Speech for your browser won't work locally.
-Instead, you'll need to set up a local server, the simplest way being using python (instructions below).
+Instead, you'll need to set up a local server, the simplest way being using Python (instructions below).
 - Initial Step: You need to have Python installed (you can get it here: https://www.python.org/downloads/), make sure to get the latest version.
 To check if you have python installed enter "python3 --version" or "python --version" into your terminal.
 - Install the latest release of the software.
 - Open up the folder in your terminal directory.
 (Use the cd command, for example, if the file is stored in a folder called "Bee" which is stored in another folder called "Desktop", the command would be "cd Desktop/Bee".)